SPS Convocation 2024

 If accommodation is required, please indicate this when ordering tickets for either ceremony.

 If you plan to participate in the SPS Convocation and/or the University-wide Commencement, you must submit your program completion form.
 Find "Application for Degree" on the Forms and Documents page.
-You will gain access to order tickets when ticketing becomes available.
+You will gain access to order tickets 1-2 weeks after submitting your application.

 Should I order regalia for the virtual convocation?